gaultier/blog/advent_of_code_2018_5.md

 posts about programming.
 I intend to post more solutions to other coding challenges, solved with a variety of programming languages.

-## CHANGELOG

-- Mon Sep  7 20:40:57 CEST 2020: Removed klipse and all javascript

 <div class="body">